 The number of children receiving fee subsidy.
 Each child is counted once every month.
 The number reported is the year-to-date average (mean) of the number of children receiving fee subsidy in each month.
-Information will be entered by age group and family income level.

 Name: Average Percentage Decrease in Child Care Fees